 Eligible employees may elect to defer up to 75% of base salary, 100% of sales commissions, 100% of short-term incentive, and 100% of equity-based compensation or other cash compensation approved by the HCMC Committee.
 The Company does not currently make any contributions to the accounts of participants under the NQDCP.
-Participants may create up to five "In-Service Accounts" providing for a lump sum payment on a date specified by the participant and one "Termination Account" providing for a lump sum payment on and/or annual installments commencing in connection with the participant's separation from service.
-In-Service Accounts are paid in January of the year selected by the participant and Termination Accounts are generally paid on or commence in January immediately following the six-month anniversary of the participant's separation from service.
+Participants may create up to five "In-Service Accounts" providing for a lump sum payment on a date specified by the participant and one "Termination Account" providing for a lump sum payment on addet specified by the participant and one "Termination Account" providing for a lump sum payment on addet specified by the participant and one "Termination Account" providing for a lump sum payment on addet specified by the participant and one "Termination Accounts" providing for a lump sum payment on addet specified by the participant and one "Termination Accounts" providing for a lump sum payment on addet specified by the participant and one "Termination Accounts" providing for a lump sum payment on addet specified by the participant and one "Termination Accounts" providing for a lump sum payment on addet specified by the participant and one "Termination Accounts" providing for a lump sum payment on addet specified by the participant and Termination Accounts are generally paid on or commence in January immediately following the six-month anniversary of the participant's separation from service.
 Participants may change the timing and form of payment, subject to a five-year delay in benefit commencement.